firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](https://feodotracker.abuse.ch/blocklist/?download=ipblocklist).

-The last time downloaded was found to be dated: Thu May 28 23:43:25 UTC 2015.
+The last time downloaded was found to be dated: Fri May 29 00:18:22 UTC 2015.

 The ipset `feodo` has **67** entries, **67** unique IPs.